atomix/go-sdk/README.md

 }
 ```

-Events read from the channel are guaranteed to be read in the order in which they occurred in
+Events read from the channel are guaranteed to be read in the order in which they occurred within
-the order in which they occurred within the partition from which they were produced.
-For example,
+the partition from which they were produced.
+For example, if key `foo` is set to `bar` and then
-if key `foo` is set to `bar` and then to `baz`, _every client_ is guaranteed to see the event
-indicating the update to `bar` before `baz`.
+to `baz`, _every client_ is guaranteed to see the event indicating the update to `bar` before `baz`.

 ### Set